igor47/blog/_posts/2017-04-26-thoughts-on-leaving-airbnb.md

 The entire system was called SmartStack, and the design is more comprehensively justified in the [SmartStack blog post](https://medium.com/airbnb-engineering/smartstack-service-discovery-in-the-cloud-4b8a080de619#.m0x2ks9ja).

 SmartStack was very easily to deploy incrementally via our new configuration management system.
-Registerng a service via `nerve` and making it available through `synapse`/`haproxy` required only configuration changes in the Chef monorepo.
+Registering a service via `nerve` and making it available through `synapse`/`haproxy` required only configuration changes in the Chef monorepo.
 Actual deployment of SmartStack involved merely changing where a service finds it's dependent services, and also killing any retry or load balancing mechanisms (since these would now be handled by `haproxy`).
 By the end of the summer of 2013, all of our services were communicating via an HAProxy, and we were able to kill lots of Zookeeper and server-set-management code in the Rails monolith and other services.
 SmartStack also remains in-use at Airbnb today.